TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 The above confusion matrix can be summarized as follows:

-- In the test set, there are 61,344 positive or "Fraud” observations and the model correctly predicted 55,672 instances but missed 5,672 positive instances.
+- In the test set, there are 83,651positive or "Fraud” observations and the model correctly predicted 75,515 instances but missed 8,136 positive instances.
-- Of 61,344 negative or "Legit" instances, it correctly classified 57,481 observations and incorrectly classified 3,863 observations.
+- Of 83,651 negative or "Legit" instances, it correctly classified 81,818 observations and incorrectly classified 1,833 observations.
 - The Precision, Recall, F1 scores are summarized below
   ![fig16](images/classification_report.png)